 The society is named in honor of Muriel Steele, MD, the first woman accepted to Stanford's surgical training program in 1957, the first woman surgeon at what is now Zuckerberg San Francisco General, and the first woman admitted to the Pacific Coast Surgical Association in 1977.
 Her pioneering spirit makes the award particularly important “given everything Dr. Muriel Steele represents for women surgeons” says nominee Nnenaya Mmonu, MD, Trauma and Reconstructive Surgery Fellow who was included in the list.

 This is the second year the honor roll has existed.
 Nominee Carissa Chu, PGY5 describes the experience as nothing short of “empowering…The future is bright!”

-Raj S. Pruthi, MD, MHA, FACS, department of urology chair agrees.
+Raj S. Pruthi, MD, MHA, FACS, professor in the department of urology agrees.
 “Congratulating all of these nominees fills me with pride in imaging the significant contributions these women will make, in our field, and beyond.”